monishamaheshkumar2004/credit_card/README.md

  💳 Credit Card Fraud Detection using Machine Learning

 A machine learning-based system for detecting fraudulent credit card transactions.
-This project implements **logistic regression** to classify transactions as legitimate or fraudulent, and includes a **Streamlit application** for real-time predictions.
+This project implements **logistic regression** to classify transactions as legitimate or fraudulent.

  📌 Project Overview